 Near the church, you can also see the statue of King Mathias Corvinus, the legendary King of Hungary.

 Saint Michael Church at twilight

 And we're not talking about just visiting some of the museums, such as the National Museum of Transylvanian History, the Ethnographic Museum of Transylvania, or the Art Museum.
-There are many other places in Cluj where you can experience the wonderful sense of art and culture.
+There are many other places in Cluj where you can experience the incredible sense of art and culture.
 For example, Fabrica de Pensule is a hub of contemporary art founded in 2009, where independent artists can display their works for the world to see.

 The artistic sense of the city can also be observed in its cafes.
 If you plan on having a coffee, a beer, or any kind of drink in Cluj Napoca, use this chance to enjoy a unique location.
-You can visit the steampunk-themed Enigma Cafe, the Cuban Che Guevara Socialist Pub, or the Bas Tattoo Cafe, a former tattoo salon turned into a coffee shop.
+You can visit the steampunk-themed Enigma Cafe, the Cuban Che Guevara Socialist Pub, or the Bas Tattoo Cafe; a former tattoo salon turned into a coffee shop.

 Inside Enigma Cafe.
 Photo source: Enigma Cafe Cluj, Facebook

 Among Romanian cities, Cluj Napoca can be considered the city of music festivals with three major events that become a brand of the Transylvania region and of Romania.